Klipper3d/klipper/docs/FAQ.md

 experience this problem during homing, consider using a slower homing speed.
 If you experience this problem in the middle of a print, consider using a lower square_corner_velocity setting.

+### I keep getting random "Lost communication with MCU" errors

+This is commonly caused by hardware errors on the USB connection between the host machine and the micro-controller.
+Things to look for:
+- Use a good quality USB cable between the host machine and micro-controller.
+Make sure the plugs are secure.
+- If using a Raspberry Pi, use a good quality power supply for the Raspberry Pi and use a good quality USB cable to connect that power supply to the Pi.
+- Make sure the printer's power supply is not being overloaded.
+(Power fluctuations to the micro-controller's USB chip may result in resets of that chip.)
+- There have been reports of high USB noise when both the printer's power supply and the host's 5V power supply are mixed.
+(If you find that the micro-controller powers on when either the printer's power supply is on or the USB cable is plugged in, then it indicates the 5V power supplies are being mixed.)
+It may help to configure the micro-controller to use power from only one source.
+(Alternatively, if the micro-controller board can not configure its power source, one may modify a USB cable so that it does not carry 5V power between the host and micro-controller.)

 ### When I set "restart_method=command" my AVR device just hangs on a restart